codevakure/void-clone/test/smoke/README.md

 - Beware of **timing**.
 You need to read from or write to the DOM... but is it the right time to do that?
 Can you 100% guarantee that `input` box will be visible at that point in time?
 Or are you just hoping that it will be so?
 Hope is your worst enemy in UI tests.
 Example: just because you triggered Quick Access with `F1`, it doesn't mean that it's open and you can just start typing; you must first wait for the input element to be in the DOM as well as be the current active element.

 - Beware of **waiting**. **Never** wait longer than a couple of seconds for anything, unless it's justified.
 Think of it as a human using Code.
 Would a human take 10 minutes to run through the Search viewlet smoke test?
 Then, the computer should even be faster. **Don't** use `setTimeout` just because.
 Think about what you should wait for in the DOM to be ready and wait for that instead.

+- If there is any user-facing mention of 'Void', change it to 'Zap'.